kwinter745321/ESP32LVGL/Videos/video66/README.md

 In this video,
  - Demonstrate our test program and the enhanced version.
  - Discuss our research approach and code snippet.
- - Discuss the test Rig wiring.
+ - Discuss the Test Rig wiring.
  - Walk through the test code.

 As mentioned, the code for this video is available at the GitHub site: